mftb0/cbxv/docs/index.md

     beggining of the comic.

     Keys: Left Arrow or w or h
+    Mouse: Click on the left side of the screen

 - firstPage
     Always takes you to the first page